HPE Application Lifecycle Management

 Workaround: Use the following SQL command to update the table owner in the database: sp_changeobjectowner '<table_name>', 'td'.

-Trial Version: If you run the HP ALM Server Configuration Wizard more than once in order to renew a 30-day trial version, you violate the evaluation license policy, and are in breach of compliance.
+Trial Version: If you run the HPE ALM Server Configuration Wizard more than once in order to renew a 30-day trial version, you violate the evaluation license policy, and are in breach of compliance.
 You run the risk of being assessed the full license cost.

 License Administration: ALM has been updated to support management of a new license type, Named License.
-HP Quality Center Enterprise Edition continues to support concurrent license types, but does not support the Named License type.
+HPE Quality Center Enterprise Edition continues to support concurrent license types, but does not support the Named License type.

 When a project is restored or imported onto a server with a confidential data passphrase that differs from the one on the server on which the project was originally created, an error occurs.
 The message,